Learn how to enlarge your upper chest with these tips

 Do not do both chest workouts on two days in a row and do not do a chest workout the day after doing a shoulder and triceps workout.

-In addition, take advantage of this second weekly training to change some variables in relation to the other training.
-Fewer downtime rest between sets.
+Also, take advantage of this second weekly workout to change some variables in relation to the other workout.
+Less rest times between sets.
 More rest time between sets.
-More repetitions.
-Fewer repetitions.
+More reps.
+Fewer reps.
 Different exercises.

 Puts chest training after a day of rest